JackDaniells121/GusTeryt/README.md

 *this will create new database name teryt

 ## 2.Set database connection in php :unlock:
-Go to ....php file and set database connection credentials
+Go to test.php file and set database connection credentials
 ```php
     private $servername = "localhost";
     private $username = "dbuser1";